You are currently viewing February 2025 – Paphos & London

 Even in 1980, when the village was abandoned, due to the inaccessibility of the location, none of the buildings had running water or electricity installed.

 The village was stuck in a time warp.
-Water would come from the well, oil was used to light lanterns, and wood was used for cooking and heat.
+All water needed would come from the well.
+Oil was used to light lanterns, and wood was used for cooking and heat.

 At the time of the landslides, many of the inhabitants of the village, with nowhere else to go, resisted leaving their homes.